DevMBeyer/a3-lib-checks/README.md

 **Apologizes**
 * English is not my mother tongue.
 But my script comments can be understandable hopefully.
 * I am just a Developer with amateur experience on Arma coding.
+* I am not familiar with GitHub yet

 **Development**
 * I used my tag `MB` nearly everywhere in the code.
 Therefor it shouldn't be interferences in the namespaces.